Cinemagraphe

 Stanley (Dudley Moore) is a hamburger-flipper at a fast food place called Wimpey's, working in silent anguish because he doesn't have the nerve to talk to the waitress (Eleanor Bron) that he is infatuated with.
 In despair, he attempts to hang himself in his tiny apartment, only for it to miserably fail, bringing down a water pipe, spraying liquid everywhere, when in walks George Spiggot (Peter Cook), dressed like a stage magician in black and red, with an offer to exchange Stanley's soul for seven wishes.

 Though Bedazzled could've been a black comedy in the English style of Kind Hearts and Coronets, it doesn't have the discipline to stay there and instead becomes a series of comedy sketches, each centered on Stanley's seven wishes.
 No matter how detailed Stanley makes each wish, they always backfire into a mess that he can only get out of by summoning the Devil again by blowing a raspberry and starting over with a new wish.
-This promenade between the episodes of the wishes is probably the best thing in Bedazzled, as the humor and (sometimes) underlying pathos between Dudley Moore's pathetic "everyman" and Peter Cook's tricky Satan gives the story a substantiveness that the wish episodes lack.
+This promenade between the episodes of the wishes is probably the best thing in Bedazzled, as the humor and (sometimes) underlying pathos between Dudley Moore's pathetic "everyman" and Peter Cook's tricky Satan gives the story a substantiveness that the execution of the wishes lack.

 Peter Cook's Lucifer claims there is a contest between he and God, each trying to amass a hundred-billion souls, and Lucifer is so far ahead in the 'game,' that he cannot help but win.
 When that occurs, he wants to ascend back into Heaven and be God's favorite angel again.
 He details some of why this would be wonderful, and it suspiciously sounds like the daydream of any number of would-be celebrities imagining the adulation of fame.